BarbeRousseLibre/hermessenger/docs/GOALS.md

 True, for now, Hermessenger could not prevent this as it is.

-This is a feature that would need to be implemented for 0.3.
+This is a feature that would need to be implemented for a futur release.

 It is supposed to protect your mailbox against threats, abuse and other kind of attack and blocking, even HTTP-server side where it could act, of course, it's not preventing your from classic HTTP-(D)DoS based attack !